MatthewBurstein/eslint-plugin-no-relative-imports/README.md

 # eslint-plugin-no-relative-imports

-An eslint plugin to prevent relative paths in import and require statement
+An eslint plugin to prevent relative paths in `import` statements.
+You will need to enable absolute imports, for example by using a `root` or `alias` in the `resolve` section of your webpack config.

 ## Installation